-- Improving access to services, in particular for minority groups - The ability of a multicultural work community to better consider and respond to the needs of clients from different cultures, thus improving customer satisfaction with their care - Employee exposure to prejudice and discrimination by supervisors, colleagues, or clients - Endangering customer safety due to cultural differences or linguistic challenges
+• The ability of a multicultural work community to better consider and respond to the needs of clients from different cultures, thus improving customer satisfaction with their care build a client-professional relationship and thus reduce the quality of care and patient safety.
 The work community needs to look at traditional ways of working and interacting.
 Increasing cultural diversity in health care environments increases the need for health care professionals to develop customer-oriented, safe and effective care in these environments, while also considering their cultural and linguistic needs.